It's time to apply for a

 The Purpose of the Awards

 TDWI's Best Practices Awards program is designed to identify and honor companies that have demonstrated best practices in developing, deploying, and maintaining applications for business intelligence (BI), data warehousing (DW), and related data management (DM) areas (like data integration, data quality, and master data management).
-We also grant awards for innovative organizational structures, emerging technologies, and creative funding, as they apply to BI, DW, and DM.
+We also grant awards for innovative organizational structures, emerging technologies, and creative funding, as they apply to BI, DW, DM, and analytics.
 Winners are chosen by a panel of independent judges who have expertise in the field.
 Judges select winners from written applications and, if needed, follow-up interviews.
 They score entries on business value, maturity, innovation, and relevance to other organizations.

 - Recognition from TDWI, the BI/DW industry's leading professional association with thousands of Members worldwide.

 - An invitation to attend and be recognized at an award ceremony held at the TDWI World Conference in San Diego.

 - A free pass to the conference where awards are presented.

 - Publication of their project in TDWI What Works, an online magazine which is distributed to BI professionals throughout the world, and the Business Intelligence Journal, which is distributed to TDWI Members.